This post has been written by Founding Editor Viraj Ananth.

 Anti-Trust Issues Stemming from the Use of Big Data

-The collection and processing of data serves as a source of market power for companies, acting as an entry barrier to firms which are unable to engage in a similar magnitude of collection and processing.
+The collection and processing of data serve as a source of market power for companies, acting as an entry barrier to firms which are unable to engage in a similar magnitude of collection and processing.
 The problem stems from the fact that a large part of big data’s utility flows from its voluminous nature.
-An incumbent firm, with a wider consumer base will not only be able to collect larger quantities of data, but also a wider variety of data, in exchange for the greater number of services it is able to offer.
+An incumbent firm, with a wider consumer base, will not only be able to collect larger quantities of data, but also a wider variety of data, in exchange for the greater number of services it is able to offer.
 Incumbents are hence commonly left with more users, a greater volume of data and higher revenues, allowing greater investment into processing algorithms and functionalities, thereby further compounding the gap in market share between them and smaller players.

 It is noteworthy that mere access to and collection of data does not create tangible commercial value.
 Instead, expensive processing machinery, equipped with artificial intelligence (AI) technology, is often necessary to meaningfully process such data, only after which does the commercial value, in question, arise.
 As a result, a newcomer offering free services in exchange for the collection of data, in the absence of the requisite investment for processing, will still likely fail to capture the market.
 Moreover, incumbents have often been found to build on their primary data-sets through the purchase of third-party data, which may not be practicable for smaller firms which can only afford to exchange free services for data, and not cash per se.
 Incumbents may even enter into exclusive agreements with such third-party data and analytics providers, depriving smaller firms of the ability to procure similar data and therefore, gaining a competitive advantage.